This post includes affiliate links.

 Also, have you ever tried making a beanie or a hat without using a crochet hook, but still crocheting it using only your hands?
 Well, I did and made one in under 30 Minutes.
 I love it.

-How to crochet the Sunset Striped Hat
+How to make the Sunset Striped Crochet Hat

 Stitches used (US terms):